Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 Gough offers blogger outreach as a single service on their website:

-You could specialise in influencer marketing on a specific platform (like Instagram, for example), or offer to help your clients collaborate with well-known profiles across various platforms.
+You could specialise in influencer marketing on a specific platform (like Instagram or TikTok), or offer to help your clients collaborate with well-known profiles across platforms.

-Clients might want to hire you but don’t have the budget to invest in a monthly contract—especially if you’re targeting small businesses.
+Clients might want to hire you but don’t have the budget to invest in a monthly contract — especially if you’re targeting small businesses.
+Hence, it makes sense to pitch multi-location businesses and larger brands whenever possible.

 A full social media audit is perfect for this situation.